Calculate Out-of-Bounds Proportion by Subject and Trial

 Description

-This function calculates the number and percentage of gaze points that fall outside a specified range (0,1) for both X and Y coordinates, grouped by subject and trial.
+This function calculates the number and percentage of gaze points that fall outside the screen dimensions, and optionally removes only the out-of-bounds gaze points.

 Usage